If you want, to support your outgoing mail processes,

 -

-If you have the need to distribute a MIME file, customized (that is,
+If you have the need to use as a message body a customized stream file (that is, a stream file

-where some variables are replaced by given values) for each receiver, you have to go
+where up to 500 variables are replaced by computed values) for each receiver, you have to go

 through the following steps: